The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 What PPWR is

-PPWR replaces the older Packaging and Packaging Waste Directive and upgrades it from a directive — which member states could interpret loosely — to a regulation, which applies uniformly across the EU from day one.
+PPWR replaces the older Packaging and Packaging Waste Directive and upgrades it from a directive, which Member States could interpret loosely, to a regulation that applies uniformly across the EU from day one.
 It covers all packaging placed on the EU market, regardless of where it was manufactured.
 If you ship refurbished phones to consumers in Germany, France, or Finland, your packaging is in scope.

 The regulation runs to 2038 in terms of its full ambition.
 But the obligations that land on 12 August 2026 are specific, immediate, and not optional.